spraakbanken/swell-project/Normalization_guidelines.md

 ### Basic Criteria

-* Ändra så att meningen är grammatisk (vilket är ett vitt begrepp)

-* Ändra inte på stilnivå (det får låta som från en femåring så länge det inte är ogrammatiskt)

-   Exempel på saker vi inte rättar:
+Assuming that we have a sentence that needs correction, always keep to the following principles:

+* Change the sentence so that it's grammatical (which is admittedly a broad concept)

+* Don't change the style (it may sound like a five-year old as long as it's grammatical)

+   Examples of things we don't correct:

    "Orsaken beror på..."

    Huvudsatsordföljd i att-bisats

+   [Insert many authentic examples here!]

-### Minmal change
+### Minimal change

-1. Behåll betydelsen (viktigast!)
+Assuming that several normalisations are possible, use the following criteria in order of decreasing priority:

+1. Keep the meaning.
+This is the most important criterion!

-Att ändra "bor" till "bra" är en större ändring än att ändra "bor" till "med att bo"
+   In example (1) above, changing "bor" to "bra" is a bigger change than changing "bor" to "med att bo"

-2. Ändra så få ord som möjligt
+2. Change as few words as possible

-ett fint hus .
-och ligger i ett fint hus . <-- Större ändring
+   ett fint hus . <-- Minimal change to obtain a proper noun phrase och ligger i ett fint hus . <-- Bigger change

 3. Utgå från innehållsordets form och ändra omgivande kontext i stället för tvärtom

    det är mycket skillnader

    det är många skillnader <-- vår ändring

    det är stora skillnader <-- "stora" är längre från ursprungstexten ("mycket")

    det är stor skillnad <-- innehållsordets form ändrad, ger större ändring

 4. Positive assumption.

    Hellre fria än fälla.
-Utgå från att de kan
+Utgå från can-do.

-ser gul färg???
+   [Insert many authentic examples here!]

 -----------------------------